alex040428/Final_Project_Geol0069/README.md

 The most difficult surfaces are Urban, Open land / Bare, and Grass and crop.
 Bright roofs, concrete, dry grass, bare soil, car parks, construction areas, and sparsely vegetated land can have similar visible and SWIR reflectance.
 Residential pixels may also contain buildings, roads, gardens, trees, and shadows within the same 20 m pixel.

 This mixed-pixel problem is especially important in Cardiff because dense urban areas, suburban housing, parks, agricultural edges, river corridors, and dockland occur close together.

+## Implication and Conclusion

+The results show that Sentinel-2 spectral bands, NDVI, and NDBI can identify some broad land-cover patterns in Cardiff, but they are not sufficient to separate all five target classes with high reliability.
+K-means and Gradient Boosting produced different spatial interpretations, and both showed limited agreement with the WorldCover-derived reference labels.
+This suggests that Cardiff’s urban environment is spectrally complex, especially where buildings, gardens, roads, trees, grass, bare soil, and shadows occur within the same 20 m pixel.

+The main implication is that classical machine-learning methods can provide useful first-pass land-cover maps, but their outputs should be interpreted cautiously in mixed urban areas.
+Sentinel-2 is effective for broad classification, but additional data such as higher-resolution imagery, multi-season composites, Sentinel-1 radar, or manually labelled validation points would be needed to improve class separation and produce a more reliable Cardiff land-cover product.

 ### Limitations